Where to find brilliant street art in London

 London is a street art paradise.
 On a random walk you’re likely to come across some phenomenal pieces by local and international artists.

-Street art is such a big thing in London right now, that most days of the week you choose between several walking tours all about street art.
+Street art is such a big thing in London right now.

-Everybody’s heard of Banksy, who’s been making street art in London for more than 10 years now, with his witty political statements.
+Everybody’s heard of Banksy, who’s been making street art in London for over a decade now, with his witty political statements.
 But there are many other street artists active all over London.

 Walking around the city I’ve found some magnificent murals.
 While you know they may disappear within a week, some really leave their mark.